Counterfactual inference in sequential experiments: Introduction

 \section{Introduction}

 There is growing interest in using sequential experiments in a multitude of real-world applications.
 As examples, the domains and applications using such experiments include mobile health, e.g., to encourage healthy behavior~\cite{yom2017encouraging,liao2020personalized,forman2019can,tomkins2021intelligentpooling}, online education, e.g., to enhance learning,~\cite{liu2014trading,qi2018bandit,shaikh2019balancing,cai2021bandit}, legal context, e.g., to encourage court attendance~\cite{stanford:pre-trialnudge}, public policy~\cite{kasy2021adaptive,caria2020adaptive}, besides personalized ads and news recommendations~\cite{li2010contextual,schwartz2017customer,bakshy2013uncertainty,avadhanula2021stochastic,sawant2018contextual}, and the conventional domains like recommender systems~\citep{ijcai2019sequential}.
 We focus on sequential experiments where in $\N$ units undergo a sequence of treatments for $\T$ time periods.
 Via such experiments (also referred to as studies), practitioners aim to learn effective treatment that promote a desired behavior (or outcome) with the units in the experiment.
-Naturally, a key task for achieving this aim is the after-study estimation of treatment effect.
-Here we develop methods to estimate the effect of various treatments at the unit$\times$time-level---the smallest possible scale---for a fairly general class of sequential experiments.
+A key task for achieving this aim is the after-study estimation of treatment effect that can inform the design of subsequent studies.
+Here we develop methods to estimate the effect of various treatments at the unit$\times$time-level---the smallest possible scale---for a general class of sequential experiments.